 All your emails and follow-ups are sent from your mailbox, which you integrate with Woodpecker at the very beginning.
 That’s why it’s important to remember about the internal sending limits of your email provider – Woodpecker is designed to send no more emails than you would normally be able to send yourself from your mailbox (well, assuming that you’d be able to send your emails exclusively and continuously 24/7 😉 )

 2. Woodpecker sends planned emails automatically, but not all of them at once.

 Woodpecker sends the emails like you would do yourself.
 Would you be able to send a hundred of individual emails at once?
-No. Would you be able to send 10 separate emails to 10 addressees at the same moment.
+No. Would you be able to send 10 separate emails to 10 addressees at the same moment?
 No, you wouldn’t.
-Would you be able 2 separate messages from your mailbox at the very same second?
+Would you be able to send 2 separate messages from your mailbox at the very same second?
 Not a chance.
 Woodpecker won’t do it either.

 Instead, while sending your opening messages, Woodpecker will consider two things:

 - the time frame you plan for sending,

 - and the number of prospects you’re going to send the emails to.